Philippines - Things to Do in Philippines

 Travel Tips

-Cultural Respect: Remove shoes when entering homes and some restaurants.
-Use 'po' and 'opo' when speaking to elders to show respect.
-Point with your lips or full hand, never with your index finger.
-Dress modestly when visiting churches—cover shoulders and knees.
+Cultural Respect: Remove shoes when entering homes, use 'po' and 'opo' when speaking to elders, and point with lips or full hand, never a finger.
+Dress modestly in churches and rural areas—cover shoulders and knees.

 When to Visit